Paul Adams II

 Thornton School of Music

 The USC Black Alumni Association (BAA) is a tax-deductible 501(c)3 organization that provides annual scholarships averaging $4,000 to USC undergraduate and graduate students every year from its annual fund, and also several scholarships to students from named funds or endowments at various annual award levels from $1,000 to over $10,000.
 The BAA is one of the few USC organizations offering financial assistance to students in all USC schools.
-BAA scholarships are based upon financial need, as well as the overall profile of a student’s commitment and aspirations gleaned from their application and interview.
+BAA scholarships are based upon the overall profile of a student’s commitment and aspirations gleaned from their application and interview.
 In addition to reducing financial burden, BAA scholarships provide access to alumni mentorship and professional development programs, plus a valuable support system available throughout the course of a student’s studies.
 The BAA has a 100% graduation rate of its students (since 2008)—a rate unmatched in higher education for Black students!

 The USC BAA participates in corporate matching programs, estate planning and many other philanthropic programs, including a special 2:1 matching program with USC.
 A contribution to a BAA annual undergraduate scholarship fund is matched 2 to 1 by the university up to the first $1000 of the gift.
 This means for example, a gift of $500 becomes a $1,500 award to the student—or better yet, a $1000 donation becomes a $3,000 award!